bupt-ai-cz/HSA-NRL/README.md

 ## Data
 [Chaoyang](https://bupt-ai-cz.github.io/HSA-NRL/)

-DigestPath2019(processed) and Camelyon16(processed) are coming soon.

 ## Using instructions
-`step1.py` is the label correction phase, and `NSHE.py` is the NSHE phase.
+- **Notes:** `step1.py` is the label correction phase, `NSHE.py` is the NSHE phase.

+- **Getting started:**

     Run `step1.py` first to generate the "Almost clean dataset".
 Then run `NSHE.py` to train the model by the "Almost clean dataset".

     Take Chaoyang dataset as an example:

     First, run `python step1.py --dataset chaoyang` and get the "Almost clean dataset" file named "chaoyang_15_step1.p".

     Then, run the command below to train the model by the generated "Almost clean dataset".

     `python NSHE.py --dataset chaoyang --forget_rate 0.01 --pickle_path chaoyang_15_step1.p`

     (Remember to modify the dataset path before using.)

 ## License